hasanmoudud/geocompr/main.md

 ## Functions

-Like algorithms functions take an input and return an output.
+Like algorithms, functions take an input and return an output.
 The difference is that functions are 'first class' objects in R and are more flexible than scripts.
 We can, for example, create function that undertakes step 2 of our centroid generation algorithm as follows: